 Amendments will require the authors to act upon the critiques of the reviewer in order to clarify, justify or rectify.
 Once the corrections are completed to the editorial satisfaction the manuscripts will proceed for Technical review.

 The modified manuscripts will be resent to the same reviewers for scrutiny.
 Upon their approval the article will be considered for publication by the editor.

 Resubmission of revised manuscripts after editorial review and peer review should be done within a time period of three months.
 The process may be repeated till reviewers and editors are satisfied with the manuscript.
 Accepted manuscripts will then proceed for technical review.
-Authors wanting a printed copy of the issue with their article should complete the payment process before the Technical review.
+Authors wanting a printed copy of the issue with their article should convey the same to the editorial team and complete the payment process at the time of the Technical review.

 The original research submissions should follow the ‘IMRAD’ structure which is explained in the Manuscript format section.
 Other types of articles, such as meta-analyses, may require different formats, while case reports, narrative reviews, and editorials may have less structured or unstructured formats as detailed in the reporting guideline section.

 JMDR follows reporting guidelines as suggested by ICJME to facilitate easy and better evaluation by editors, reviewers and readers.
 Authors are requested to follow the EQUATOR Network reporting guidelines for the following: